igaster/eloquent-inheritance/README.md

     // Childs Foreign Key (points to Parent) public static $childFK  = 'foo_id';

-    // You can add your functions / variables... public function newMethod(){}
+    // You can add your functions / variables ...
+    public function newMethod(){}
 }
 ```